Published: 14 June 2019

 Vic Government moves to set aside deeds of release for settled sex abuse cases

-The move, announced today by State Attorney General Jill Hennessy, will open the door for many survivors of abuse who have already signed deeds of release to sue.
-Similar legislation has already been enacted in Queensland and West Australia.
+It was announced today by State Attorney General Jill Hennessy, will open the door for many survivors of abuse who have already signed deeds of release to sue.
+Similar legislation has already been enacted in Queensland and Western Australia.

-Ryan Carlisle Thomas strongly supports the foreshadowed legislation and has been advocating for the setting aside of unfair abuse settlements for some time.
+RCT Law strongly supports the presaged legislation and has been advocating for the setting aside of unfair abuse settlements for a while.
 We have been acting for survivors of abuse for decades, and many of our clients signed deeds of releases in circumstances where they effectively had no other choice but to settle their claims.
-This was due to the numerous defences, loopholes and legal technicalities relied on by defendants over the years, who vigorously defended claims.
+This was due to the numerous defences, loopholes and legal technicalities relied on by defendants over the years, who strongly defended claims.

-Further, the social climate that existed prior to the establishment of the Royal Commission into Institutional Responses to Child Sexual Abuse in 2013 meant that many people were sceptical about claims involving institutional abuse, refusing to believe that respected clergymen, teachers or scout leaders could be capable of such heinous crimes.
+Further, the social climate that existed preceding the establishment of the Royal Commission into Institutional Responses to Child Sexual Abuse in 2013 meant many individuals were sceptical about claims involving institutional abuse, refusing to believe that respected clergymen, teachers or scout leaders could be capable of such heinous crimes.

-The above factors conspired to create an unsavoury environment for abuse survivors, where claims were often settled in the shadow of the law (such as through the Catholic Church’s much-maligned Melbourne Response and Towards Healing processes) because there was no realistic option to litigate.
-Survivors were forced to accept what they could, knowing they had no other viable recourse.
+The above factors conspired to create an unsavoury environment for abuse survivors, where claims were often settled in the shadow of the law (such as through the Catholic Church’s much-maligned Melbourne Response and Towards Healing processes) because there was no realistic position to litigate.
+Survivors were forced to accept what they were given, knowing they had no other practicable recourse.
 Many had no access to any legal advice at the time.
-The amounts of settlements were traditionally meagre because of the state of play that existed.
+The amounts of settlements were traditionally insufficient because of the state of play that existed.

 We will be following the foreshadowed legislation closely and providing advice and assistance to survivors who resolved their claims in the past for inadequate compensation.